 Identify the individuals or teams responsible for the affected network segment.
 Collaborate with IT professionals, vendors, or service providers to troubleshoot effectively and resolve the issue promptly.

-When faced with network issues occurring across multiple sessions, leveraging Obkio's Device Monitoring feature can provide valuable insights into the root cause.
+When faced with network issues occurring across multiple sessions, leveraging Obkio's Network Device Monitoring feature can provide valuable insights into the root cause.

 Here's how to troubleshoot effectively using this feature: